IXOPAY Review

 Payment Methods

 300+ payment methods available through 500+ certified adapters covering 200+ PSPs.
 Cards, bank transfers, e-wallets, crypto, local payment methods.
-The number depends on which PSPs you actually contract with — IXOPAY routes to providers, it doesn't aggregate methods itself.
+The number depends on which PSPs you actually contract with.
+IXOPAY routes to providers, it doesn't aggregate methods itself.
 The tokenization vault is the real product here, especially after the TokenEx merger.
 Card data sits in IXOPAY's PCI Level 1 vault with 2.1B+ tokens stored across the platform.
 Switching acquirers doesn't mean losing stored credentials or forcing players to re-enter card details.
-That's a genuine operational advantage over managing tokens separately with each PSP.
+That's a real operational advantage over managing tokens separately with each PSP.
 Corefy claims 600+ connectors, which is now comparable to IXOPAY's 500+ adapter count rather than the 3x gap it used to be.

 Verticals